Energy Productivity Summit 2017

 A2EP has a great record when it comes to bringing people together with ideas.
 Beginning in 2012 and 2013, the southern hemisphere Summer Study took the best of the American and European formats, added some local flavour and moved this three-day residential event to Manly.
 The 2016 Summer Study, run in partnership with the Institute for Sustainable Futures, was a great success.
 You’ll find complete archives here.

-At the 2013 Summer Study we were joined by a stellar line up of local and overseas experts and leaders, including:
+At our most recent conference, the 2016 Summer Study, we were joined by a stellar line up of local and overseas experts and leaders, including:

 Who should participate?

-All energy efficiency, demand management and distributed energy practitioners should participate, as well as stakeholders from:
+All energy efficiency, demand management and distributed energy practitioners should participate, as well as stakeholders and representatives from:

 - end users

 - research institutions